guybedford/es-module-shims/README.md

 * Circular references, with the execption that live bindings are disabled for the first unexecuted circular parent.

 Due to the use of a tiny [Web Assembly JS tokenizer for ES module syntax only](https://github.com/guybedford/es-module-lexer), with very simple rewriting rules, transformation is instant.

+### Browser Support

+Works in all browsers with [baseline ES module support](https://caniuse.com/#feat=es6-module).

+For support in Microsoft Edge, a [TextEncoder polyfill](https://github.com/anonyco/FastestSmallestTextEncoderDecoder) needs to be included in the environment.

 ### Import Maps